cklutz/ConcurrentDictionaryTests/ConcurrentDictionaryTests/Article.md

 consistent (the second invokation of `updateValueFactory` yields the correct result of "5").

-Using built-in value types like `Int32`, `DateTime`, `Char` or even selected reference types like `String` just works.
+Using built-in value types like `Int32`, `DateTime`, `Char` or even selected reference types like `String` just work.
 But what about user defined types?

 If you can at all, make them immutable.
 This will have benefit in many multi-threaded situations.